Flachdachs/ArkSaveAnalyzer/README.md

 * Map: Shows all tamed creatures and also player created structures on maps or as a list.
 The structures list shows only one line for each unique pair of coordinates where structures are placed (doubleclick to expand).
 Some of them might be marked as hidden when the hiding feature of the S+ mod was used.
 * Settings: self-explanatory, almost.
 There is no save button, it's self-saving when changed.
 For "Excluded Wildlife" use case insensitive significant parts of the creature name, or the full name, or a regular expression like `^ant` to exclude Ants (i.e. Titanomyrma) but not Manta or Gigant (i.e. Giganotosaurus).

+## References

+This project needs SavegameToolkit and SavegameToolkitAdditions from [ArkSavegameToolkit](https://github.com/Flachdachs/ArkSavegameToolkit).

 ## Thanks